wrightmat/dnd-eberron/_gen/Travel Calculators.md

 Environment: grassland
 CostPer15Miles: 6
 PeopleTraveling: 5
-PartyLevel: 1-4
+PartyLevel: 11-16
-EncounterProbability: 0.1
+EncounterProbability: 0.3
 ---
  #generator

+### Travel Time
 Updating the calculator below will flow the changes out to any notes that automatically calculate travel distances.
-You need to refresh this note in order to see calculated changes.

-### Travel Time
 |  |  |  |
 | ---- | ---- | ---- |
 | **Travel Means:** | `INPUT[inlineSelect(option(3, On Foot), option(6, By Horse), option(7, By Magebred Coach), option(10, By Sailing Ship), option(12, By Elemental Galleon), option(20, By Airship), option(30, By Lightning Rail)):MilesPerHour]` | Max Travel Hours Per Day: `VIEW[{MilesPerHour}>=10 ?
 24 : 8]` |